-Clinical and Practicum Placement: Students are expected to locate their own preceptor and clinical/practicum site.
-The goal is to ensure a strong working relationship between the preceptor and student, as well as to avoid the need to travel long distances or incur travel-related expenses.
-Students have better luck when they visit a potential site/preceptor in person and bring along the information and paperwork.
-Often the preceptor and/or office manager will agree to complete the paperwork during the visit.
-The student should approach this initial visit as an "interview" as well as an excellent opportunity to "sell" their abilities/interest for becoming a leader in the organization or nurse practitioner.
-The practice site may be an excellent opportunity for future employment and/or valuable professional connections.
-Another option is direct messaging providers/preceptors via LinkedIn.
-Students may also have professional relationships in the workplace, community group, church, etc. who may be able to serve as a preceptor or personally introduce them to someone who may be available.
+Clinical and Practicum Placement

+Students are expected to locate their own preceptor and clinical/practicum site.
+The goal is to ensure a strong working relationship between the preceptor and student and avoid the need to travel long distances or incur travel-related expenses.
+Students have better luck when they visit a potential site/preceptor in person and bring information and paperwork.
+The preceptor or office manager often agrees to complete the paperwork during the visit.
+The student should approach this initial visit as an "interview" and an excellent opportunity to "sell" their abilities/interest in becoming a leader in the organization or nurse practitioner.
+The practice site may be an excellent opportunity for future employment or valuable professional connections.
+Another option is to direct message providers/preceptors via LinkedIn.
+Students may also have professional relationships in the workplace, community group, church, etc., who may be able to serve as a preceptor or personally introduce them to someone who may be available.

-If students encounter difficulty finding a site/preceptor after multiple documented attempts, we offer assistance and support to ensure students can access the clinical and practicum experiences they need.
+If students encounter difficulty finding a site/preceptor after multiple documented attempts, we offer assistance and support to ensure students can access the clinical practicum experiences they need.
 Please contact clinicals@franklin.edu for any questions.
 Nurse practitioner students are expected to have a site identified and secured six (6) months prior to the first clinical course.